stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/ollama.md

     - there is no per-token cost, no subscription, and no rate limits, so you can run long agentic sessions, process large codebases, or repeat queries freely without watching a usage meter or hitting a cap mid-task
-    - GPU allocations on Sherlock are free to use, and large open-source models (32B+) that would be expensive to access through commercial API services are available at no cost
+    - GPU allocations on Sherlock are free to use, and large open models (32B+) that would be expensive to access through commercial API services are available at no cost